microsoft/WebTemplateStudio/CONTRIBUTING.md

 ## Before you begin

 While we're grateful for any and all contributions, we don't want you to waste anyone's time.
-Please consider the following points before you start working on any contribution.
+Please consider the following points before you start working on any contributions.

 - Please comment on an issue to let us know you're interested in working on something before you start the work.
 Not only does this avoid multiple people unexpectedly working on the same thing at the same time but it enables us to make sure everyone is clear on what should be done to implement any new functionality.
 It's less work for everyone, in the long run, to establish this up front.
-- The code that is output in the generated projects may end up in thousands of apps so it must be of the highest quality.
-Expect it to be reviewed very thoroughly and it must meet our standards for style, structure, and format.
+- The code that is outputted in the generated projects may end up in thousands of apps so it must be of the highest quality.
+Expect it to be reviewed very thoroughly.
+It must meet our standards for style, structure, and format.
 There are details below and automated tests to verify their use.
 - Get familiar with the automated tests that are part of the project.
 With so many possible combinations of output, it's impossible to verify everything manually.
 You will need to make sure they all pass.
 - When adding anything new it should be created to work with all supported frameworks.
 If this is going to be a problem, discuss it before beginning work.
 - New features and services shouldn't break or hide old features and services.
 For ex: Adding